-For other meals, and if staying in La Casa de la Caldera, you’ll have to self-cater or head out.
-Every unit has their own kitchen, all with ovens, kettles, crockery, cutlery, utensils and juicers, and some complete with antique furniture and fine china.
+For other meals, you’ll have to self-cater or head out.
+All units have kitchens with an oven, kettle, crockery, cutlery, utensils and juicer, and some with antique furniture and fine china.
 Raquel is the only suite with its own microwave, but they’re available on request if you really need one.
-There's a dining table indoors at El Morro, or you can eat alfresco if you prefer; you’ll also find a BBQ on your terrace in all except El Aljibe.
+You’ll also find a BBQ on your terrace in all except El Aljibe.

 For stocking up on supplies, don't miss the farmers’ market in Tias on Saturday mornings; it’s great for local cheeses, fruit, vegetables and bread.
-Failing that, there’s a supermarket less than 1km away in Femes village.
-There are several simple eateries a stroll away in Uga village and a 5-minute drive in Las Casitas village, and some good restaurants within a short drive, too.
+Failing that, there’s a supermarket less than 1km away in Femés village.
+There are several simple eateries a stroll away in Uga, and some good restaurants within a short drive, too.